jonescompneurolab/oscar-install/README.md

 ```

 You can run that command from anywhere, and it will give you access to the environment in whatever command line you're using (SSH, Desktop app Terminal Emulator, etc.).
 Note that the above assumes you downloaded `oscar-install` into your home directory like in the previous step; if you downloaded it to a different location, then you need to update the path to the script accordingly.

+To leave the environment, run `conda deactivate`, or simply close the window/SSH session you are using.

 If you ever need to rebuild your environment, then you can delete the current one by activating the environment, running `conda deactivate`, then `conda env remove -n hnn-core-conda-env`, then starting this step over again.